Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Security proof of the MPQC protocol

 \section{Security proof of the MPQC protocol}

-In this section we prove that our MPQC protocol is secure.
+In this section, we prove that our MPQC protocol is secure.
 First, we state the security framework as well as the security definition in Sec.~\ref{subsec:security_statements}, and second, in Sec.~\ref{subsec:security_proof} we show that the security proof of our MPQC protocol will be identical to the security proof of the previously suggested MPQC protocol.
+Finally, to be self-contained, we briefly present the security proof of our MPQC protocol in Secs.~\ref{subsubsec:ideal_protocol} and \ref{subsubsec:real_protocol}.